“Trespasses” is a short story by Canadian author Alice Munro, included in the collection Runaway, published 2006.

 - ‘black lacy cedars’ (putting me in mind of a Tim Burton movie)

-- ‘There was a slight crackle to the snow, though the ground underneath was soft and mucky’ (suggesting an apparent utopia).
+- ‘There was a slight crackle to the snow, though the ground underneath was soft and mucky’ (suggesting an snail under the leaf setting).
 This sort of sentence can be described as ‘multivalent’, meaning it can be interpreted as both literal and metaphorical.
 Multivalent = having many applications, interpretations, meanings, or values.
 There is plenty of multivalent detail throughout Munro’s fiction.

 - Harry’s family used to have a summer place on one of the lakes around here.
 There is a hotel on the main street.
 This hotel no longer has a liquor licence.

 - A Victorian mansion, now a nursing home (Gothic overtones)